|La Baronnie Manoir||Self Catering||Saturday||3||6||3||2 cots available for babies|

 There is a toilet in the hall, mainly for use by bedroom 1 guests, with bath, shower and basin located in a separate part of the main bedroom.
 Bedrooms 2 and 3 share an en suite.

-There is oil fired central heating throughout the porperty and also a wood burner in the lounge, although I don't anticipate either will be needed in the summer months!
+There is oil fired central heating throughout the property and also a wood burner in the lounge, although I don't anticipate either will be needed in the summer months!

 Each bedroom will have a cooling fan.

-There is a heated towel rain in the bathroom.
+There are heated towel rails in the bathrooms.

 There is a large television with UK free to air channels, as well as French television.
 There is also a DVD player with a library of over 500 titles to choose from.